Woodward, Inc.

-Woodward, Inc. is an American designer, manufacturer, and service provider of control systems and control system components (e.g. fuel pumps, engine controls, actuators, air valves, fuel nozzles, and electronics) for aircraft engines, industrial engines and turbines, power generation and mobile industrial equipment.
+Woodward, Inc. is an American designer, manufacturer, and service provider of control systems and control system components (e.g. pumps, controls, motors, actuators, air valves, position sensors, fuel nozzles, and electronics) for aircraft, aircraft engines, industrial engines and turbines, power generation and mobile industrial equipment.
+The company also provides military devices and other equipment for defense.

 Woodward, Inc. was founded as The Woodward Governor Company by Amos Woodward in 1870.
-Initially, the company made controls for waterwheels (first patent No. 103,813), and then moved to hydro turbines.
+Initially, the company made speed controls for waterwheels (first patent No. 103,813) and eventually moved into mechanical controls for hydro turbines.
 In the 1920s and 1930s, Woodward began designing controls for diesel and other reciprocating engines and for industrial turbines.
 Also in the 1930s, Woodward developed a governor for variable-pitch aircraft propellers.
-Woodward parts were notably used in the GE engine on United States military's first turbine-powered aircraft.
+Woodward parts were notably used in the GE engine on the United States military's first turbine-powered aircraft.
 Starting in the 1950s, Woodward began designing electronic controls, first analog and then digital units.

 Historical information

 The company was founded in Rockford, Illinois, in 1870 with Amos W. Woodward's invention of a non compensating mechanical waterwheel governor (U.S. patent No. 103,813).
 Thirty years later, his son Elmer patented the first successful mechanical compensating governor for hydraulic turbines (U.S. patent No. 583,527).
 In 1933, the company expanded its product line to include diesel engine controls (U.S. patent No. 2,039,507) and aircraft propeller governors (British patent No. 470,284).
 Woodward governors followed the rapid advancement of diesel engine applications for railroads, maritime and electrical generation in many fields.
 The advent of gas turbine engines for aircraft and industrial uses offered still more opportunities for Woodward designed fuel controls.
 And, of course, the science of electronics has added impetus to this industry.

 Elmer E. Woodward conceived, designed, and developed the first successful propeller control in 1933.
 This model PW-34 propeller governor is on display at the Udvar-Hazy annex of the Smithsonian National Air and Space Museum.